CVE-2010-4640

 Step 1: Payload Delivery: The attacker crafts a malicious URL containing a JavaScript payload within the vulnerable parameters (rev, register_first_name, or register_last_name).

-Step 2: User Interaction: The attacker sends the malicious URL to a victim, typically through phishing, social engineering, or other means.
+Step 2: User Interaction: The attacker tricks a user into clicking the malicious URL, typically through phishing, social engineering, or other means.

 03 // Deep Technical Analysis